catchSheep/PlanarRad/docs/source/index.rst

 PlanarRad documentation
 =======================

-`PlanarRad <https://github.com/catchSheep/PlanarRad>`_ is free software for modelling light in natural waters or other homegenous scattering and absorbing media.
-It is functionally similar to the commercial software Hydrolight in many ways (and was originally written by Dr. John Hedley, the current HydroLight maintainer Jan 2017-Present).
+`PlanarRad <https://github.com/catchSheep/PlanarRad>`_ PlanarRad is free software for modelling light in natural waters or other homegenous scattering and absorbing media.
+It is similar to the commercial software HydroLight and was released under the GNU GPLv3.0 in 2010 by John Hedley.
+Since 2017 John Hedley is the maintainer of HydroLight and no longer maintains PlanarRad.

 .. toctree::
    introduction